On this page:

 Current career school or college students and people considering attending one can find useful information below.
 For additional information, contact TWC's Career Schools and Colleges department.

 Program types, costs and student outcomes vary significantly between schools and colleges.
 TWC does not endorse one institution, organization or individual providing training over another.
 However, TWC recommends that prospective students shop wisely, using the information in the Directory of Licensed Career Schools & Colleges and other available resources.
-The Directory allows you to explore and compare programs on cost, length, enrollment, graduation rates, employment rates of graduates and school accreditation.
+The directory allows you to explore and compare programs on cost, length, enrollment, graduation rates, performance history (graduation, employment & placement rates) of graduates and school accreditation.

 If a career school or college operates without a valid certificate of approval or exemption, TWC issues a cease-and-desist order and the school may no longer operate in Texas.

 Accreditation refers to a voluntary process in which postsecondary schools and colleges apply to an independent, non-governmental body to review their school and programs against defined standards.
 To remain accredited, a school must meet minimum standards established by the accreditor.

 Accreditation is not required for TWC to license a career school or college to operate in Texas.
 However, to offer federal grant and loan programs to its students, one requirement is that a career school or college must be accredited by an accrediting agency recognized by the U.S. Department of Education.
 Also, career schools and college and postsecondary institutions, other than Texas public institutions, offering any degree program in Texas must be authorized under a Certificate of Authority or Certificate of Authorization by the Texas Higher Education Coordinating Board.
 The Council for Higher Education Accreditation also evaluates and recognizes accrediting agencies.

 If you have a problem with your school, first attempt to get the school to address your concerns, following the complaint policy explained in your school catalog.